 You are also required to take a breadth of courses in data science, with at least one in each of the following areas (examples of courses recently offered in each area are listed in parentheses):

 - Machine Learning, Statistics and Optimization (e.g., Machine Learning and Pattern Recognition, Statistical Programming, Large Scale Optimization for Data Science)

 - Databases and Data Management (e.g., Introduction to Databases, Extreme Computing, Advanced Database Systems)

 - Applications (e.g., Text Technologies for Data Science, Accelerated Natural Language Processing, Image and Vision Computing)

 Find out more about compulsory and optional courses

 We link to the latest information available.
 Please note that this may be for a previous academic year and should be considered indicative.

-The School of Informatics' MSc in Data Science is designed to attract students who want to establish a career as a data scientist in industry or the public sector, as well as students who want to explore the area prior to further training such as in our CDT in Data Science.
+The School of Informatics' MSc in Data Science is designed to attract students who want to establish a career as a data scientist in industry or the public sector, as well as students who want to explore the area prior to further training or research.